The major entities in SignPath are projects, certificates and users. They are all part of your organization.

 At the core of each SignPath project is an artifact configuration.
 It describes the file type of your artifact and a corresponding code signing method (e.g. an EXE file signed with Authenticode).
+You can specify multiple artifact configurations to allow different versions of your software to be signed (e.g. in case the structure of your artifact changes).
 You can also sign multiple files or complex nested artifacts, e.g.

 - a ZIP archive containing several artifacts that need Authenticode signing